Austinbolinger/CE5/README.md

 ####Documentation
 I used this website to check my conversions into mips hex because I originally keep getting the wrong values and messed up my test bench. http://www.mipshelper.com/mips-converter.php?binary=&binaryR1=&binaryR2=&binaryR3=&binaryR4=&binaryR5=&binaryR6=&binaryI1=&binaryI2=&binaryI3=&binaryI4=&binaryJ1=&binaryJ2=&hex=&instruction=addi+%24s0%2C+%240%2C+44&submit=Convert

+C3C Pluger: whenever I found an idea of what to change, I would bounce it off of him as a sanity check.
+Often, he would ask why I was doing something, and I would realize that I should be doing something a little bit different.